umar-a1i/Data-Science-Machine-Learning/README.md

 This is a C++ file going through a basic statistical analysis of two columns of data.

 You can find the C++ file here [Data_Exploration](Data_Exploration.cpp), and you can find a document about exploring data [here](Data_Exploration.pdf)

+## Linear Models

+These are two pdf files created in R exploring linear regression, logistic regression, and naive bias.

+You can find the pdf file of linear regression [here](Regression.pdf), and you can find the pdf file for logistic regression and naive bias [here](Classification.pdf)